 – Don’t leave for your restaurant of choice until around 10pm.

 – Don’t leave for a nightclub before 2am.

 – Write down the address for your hotel!

 When the snow conditions are good at Cerro Catedral it’s an unbelievable place to ride; there is so much varied terrain from steep rocky faces to pillow lines through the trees and bamboo.
 The middle of August is when the biggest snowstorms visit Cerro Catedral.
 Due to Cerro Catedral’s position on the eastern edge of the Andes it seems to get more snowfall than many of the surrounding ski resorts so it’s not uncommon for it to snow heavily for up to a week solidly.
-Unfortunately the resort staff aren’t the quickest at bashing the snow or opening their lifts so sometimes you’re unable to ski or snowboard for a couple of days after a storm.
-Rest assured when the lifts do open you’ll have untracked powder to ride for days on end!
+Although some of the lifts may close on occasion due to very heavy snowfall and high winds, when the lifts do open you’ll have untracked powder to ride for days on end!
 Due to the inherent risks of riding powder all Peak Leaders trainees on the Bariloche course receive a days training on Avalanche safety and are taken to some amazing faces by local guides to shred the fresh stuff!

 We’re very happy to announce there’s a second group running ion Bariloche this summer but places are limited…